Densf2/Python_tests/README.md

 ### Running Tests

-For runnung test load files - und run.
+For runnung test load files - and run.

 Test ruuning on Chrome v.48